eclipse-che/che-operator/olm/README.md

   - operator role/cluster role permissions.
 They are defined like role/rolebinding or cluster role/rolebinding yamls in the `deploy` folder.
   - operator custom resource CR `deploy/crds/org_v1_che_cr.yaml`.
 This file contains the default CheCluster sample.
   Also this file is the default OLM CheCluster sample.
-  - Che cluster custom resource definition `deploy/crds/org_v1_che_cr.yaml`.
-For example you want to fix some properties description or apply new che type properties with default values.
+  - Che cluster custom resource definition `pkg/apis/org/v1/che_types.go`.
+  For example you want to fix some properties description or apply new Che type properties with default values.
+  These changes affect CRD `deploy/crds/org_v1_che_crd.yaml`.
-  - add Openshift ui annotations for che types properties to display information or interactive elements on the Openshift user interface.
+  - add Openshift ui annotations for Che types properties(`pkg/apis/org/v1/che_types.go`) to display information or interactive elements on the Openshift user interface.

 For all these cases it's a nessuary to generate a new OLM bundle to make these changes working with OLM.
 So, first of all: make sure if you need to update CRD, because CRD it's a part of the OLM bundle.